-The worst part about being in a heated argument is nobody actually feels heard or understood.
-When we are escalated, we are actually operating from our limbic system, i.e., our emotions.
+The worst part about being in a heated argument is nobody feels heard or understood.
+When we are escalated, we are operating from our limbic system, that is, our emotions.
 When heightened emotions are arguing back and forth with each other, there is no space for logic or solutions.
-Here, I will share some of the steps I use in sessions to de-escalate a heated argument with couples.
+In this article, I will share some of the steps I use in sessions to de-escalate a heated argument with couples.
 These are the same steps I help couples to implement themselves at home and the same steps I use in my own marriage.

 Step 2: Re-engage with acknowledgment and validation.
 Once you feel regulated enough, tune back in and acknowledge what your spouse is saying.
 Don’t try to present your own perspective or problem-solve at this time because your spouse is still heated.
 When the limbic system takes over, the cognitive part of our brain – the thinking brain – goes offline.
 If you try to explain your side or problem solve when he/she is still heated, it might escalate things further because they are not able to think clearly in this moment.
 At this point, simply acknowledge and validate what your spouse is saying or feeling.
 Remember, you don’t have to agree, you just have to let them know that you are hearing what they are saying.
 Be genuine – don’t be dismissive or condescending.
 Be genuine when you say, “okay, I can see why that made you angry,” or “I see your perspective,” or “I understand and I want to hear more”.
 None of this is you saying you agree with them, rather, you’re just acknowledging their perspective of a situation.
 But the key here is to keep regulating yourself to keep calm and stay engaged.
 By doing this, you are actually modeling the behavior for them which will help to regulate their limbic system too.
 Continue to self-regulate and acknowledge what they are feeling.